Get a CSA Rating

 Preparing a yacht for measurement

-While some light, racy yachts are measured empty, most yachts are measured in racing trim – that is with the gear, fuel and water it normally races with – but without the crew.
+While some light, racy yachts are measured empty, most yachts are measured in racing trim – that is with the minimal gear, fuel and water it normally races with (as light as it may be at any point in time while racing) – but without the crew.
 (Refer to your CSA measurer for details.)

 The owner is responsible for presenting his yacht for measurement in a condition described above and in a location where the water is sufficiently calm to ensure an accurate measurement (a location at a dock with space around it is normally preferable).
 The Owner (or his agent) must have a dinghy available and be in attendance to assist as necessary.

 Check out the Full Measurers Guide for information on how to prepare your yacht.